 • MBL: Mean Breaking Load

-For example, assume a porcelain surge arrester insulator has been mechanically tested on 3 samples, and has a verified SSL = 7.5 kNm, SLL = 3 kNm, MBL = 12 kNm and MBL-2σ = 9 kNm.
-According to IEEE 693, since only 3 samples were tested, 80% of 9 kNm = 7.2 kNm is the assigned limit for seismic strength.
+For example, assume a surge arrester porcelain insulator has been mechanically tested on 3 samples, and has a verified SSL = 7.5 kNm, SLL = 3 kNm, MBL = 12 kNm and MBL-2 = 9 kNm.
+Since only 3 samples were tested, 80% of 9 kNm = 7.2 kNm is the assigned limit for seismic strength.
 However, this value is considered unnecessarily low since it is below the guaranteed SSL withstand value, and a higher value than SSL can be permitted for extremely rare seismic loads.
-The value proposed in IEEE 693 is especially conservative in the case where all results are greater than MBL-2σ.
+The value proposed is especially conservative in the case where all the results are greater than MBL-2σ.

-Polymer-housed surge arrester designs mechanically tested according to IEC 60099-4, have similar definitions for SLL and SSL, except that there is no fixed relationship between them (manufacturer defined).
-Moreover, according to this standard, SLL is to be applied in a cyclical manner over 1000 cycles to capture any potential fatigue effects due to the flexible nature of polymer-housings that could affect SSL and ultimately the break load.
-MBL does not strictly have to be investigated, though it could easily be included in the testing sequence if deemed advantageous to do so by the arrester manufacturer.
+Polymer-housed surge arrester designs mechanically tested according to the IEC standard have similar definitions for SLL and SSL, except that there is no fixed relationship between them (manufacturer defined).
+Moreover, SLL is to be applied in a cyclical manner over 1000 cycles to capture any potential fatigue effects due to the flexible nature of polymer-housings that could affect SSL and ultimately break load.
+MBL does not strictly have to be investigated, though it could easily be included in the testing sequence if deemed advantageous by the manufacturer.

 A. Hollow-Core Polymer-Housed (Composite Insulator)

-IEEE 693 Annex X composite insulator acceptance criteria for Performance Level qualifications is that the load upon the insulator does not exceed 100% of SML.
-Furthermore, SML is referenced to MML by the factor 2.5 x MML.
-These loads are defined according to IEC 61462 as:
+IEEE 693’s Annex X composite insulator acceptance criteria for Performance Level qualifications is that load upon the insulator does not exceed 100% of SML.
+Further, SML is referenced to MML by the factor 2.5 x MML.
+These loads are defined (according to IEC 61462) as follows:

 • SML: Specified Mechanical Load